stevencurtis/SwiftCoding/ReduxSwift/README.md

 ## Advantages
 * Pure reducer functions make business logic easy to test
 * Centralising the state makes debugging easy to perform
-* Data normalization is encouraged, so that you don't end up with multiple, independent copies of the same data that are unaware of one another
+* Data normalization is encouraged.
+The end result is that that you don't end up with multiple, independent copies of the same data that are unaware of one another and cannot easily be updated
-* State can be persisted to local storage, which can then be used to boot from
+* State can be persisted to local storage, which can then be used to boot from or return to the App to that state
-* Because redux is strict about code organisation,
+* Because redux is strict about code organisation, we have the advantages that brings for code maintenance
 * Easy to debug

 ## Disadvantages
-* People often jump into Redux too early, when it is not really required - you should only implement it if you require a state management tool
 * The state itself is immutable, and can only be updated by the reducer.
 This in itself could put increased memory demands on the system
 * Restricted design with boilerplate code
 * The rigidness and complexity that make redux suitable for very large projects means it is often not suitable for many small projects
 * Actions are disconnected from their effects (which is stored in the Reducer)

+## Do you even require Redux?
+One main disadvantage of Redux is that you might not actually require it in your project (at least, not yet).
+So how do you know if your App would actually require Redux?
+* You have a large application state required in many parts of your App
+* Your application state is updated frequently
+* Your application state is complex to update
+* Your App has a medium to large-sized codebase that is worked on by many people
+* You need to see how the state is updated over time

 ## Redux Components
 State: The state of the application which is considered the source of truth.
 Although there can only be a single state, it can be divided into sub-states.